-Running a business in Australia means keeping a close eye on costs—and making sure you’re not paying more tax than you need to.
-Knowing which expenses are tax deductible can make a big difference to your bottom line.
-With the Australian Taxation Office (ATO) introducing fresh guidance and compliance measures for 2025, it’s more important than ever to stay informed.
-Let’s break down what counts as a business expense, which costs you can claim, and how to avoid common pitfalls this tax year.
+Running a business in Australia means managing costs carefully and ensuring you only pay the tax you owe.
+Knowing which business expenses are tax deductible can make a significant difference to your bottom line.
+As the Australian Taxation Office (ATO) continues to update its guidance and compliance measures for 2026, it’s essential to understand what you can claim, how to keep records, and how to avoid common pitfalls.

 -

-Ordinary Expenses: These are necessary, everyday costs essential for your business to operate (think office rent, internet bills, insurance).
+Ordinary Expenses: These are the regular, necessary costs for your business to operate.
+Examples include office rent, internet bills, and insurance.

 -